Prismic CMS

 Here's a basic example of a homepage document fetched from the Prismic API

-inside getStaticProps
+inside getStaticProps:

 import { SliceZone } from '@prismicio/react'